macacochato/PythonBank/BasicConcepts/HTTP Basics.md

 ## HTTP Status Codes:
 In the previous task, you learnt that when a HTTP server responds, the first line always contains a status code informing the client of the outcome of their request and also potentially how to handle it.
 These status codes can be broken down into 5 different ranges:

-- **100-199** - Information Response	These are sent to tell the client the first part of their request has been accepted and they should continue sending the rest of their request.
+- **100-199** - *Information Response* - These are sent to tell the client the first part of their request has been accepted and they should continue sending the rest of their request.
 These codes are no longer very common.
-- **200-299** - Success	This range of status codes is used to tell the client their request was successful.
+- **200-299** - *Success* - This range of status codes is used to tell the client their request was successful.
-- **300-399** - Redirection	These are used to redirect the client's request to another resource.
+- **300-399** - *Redirection* - These are used to redirect the client's request to another resource.
 This can be either to a different webpage or a different website altogether.
-- **400-499** - Client Errors	Used to inform the client that there was an error with their request.
+- **400-499** - *Client Errors* - Used to inform the client that there was an error with their request.
-- **500-599** - Server Errors	This is reserved for errors happening on the server-side and usually indicate quite a major problem with the server handling the request.
+- **500-599** - *Server Errors* - This is reserved for errors happening on the server-side and usually indicate quite a major problem with the server handling the request.

 ### Common HTTP Status Codes: